 It doesn't stop there.
 The coussin's bright yellow sweeter cousin is Le Cocon de Lyon.
 The cocon (meaning cocoon) resembles the silk worm's cocoon, paying homage to the silk-weavers of Lyon.
 There's also the Quenelle de Lyon, white chocolate covered pralines - their name in homage to the savoury quenelles so popular in Lyon's bouchons - plus les orangettes, dark chocolate covered candied orange peel.

 Perhaps their most famous speciality are the pink pralines roses.
 Here you can find the real McCoy used to make the famous Praluline of Pralus.
-Use them to decorate and throw inside my French fluffy brioche.
+Use them to decorate and throw inside a French fluffy brioche.

-For more on the French gastronomic capital's sweet specialities, see my article
+For more on the French gastronomic capital's sweet specialities, see

 Lyon's pâtisseries, sweets and chocolates.